-Combination therapy for heart failure does not reduce risk of CV death or rehospitalizationMarch 11th, 2013 in Cardiology /
+Combination therapy for heart failure does not reduce risk of CV death or rehospitalizationMarch 11, 2013 in Medicine & Health / Cardiology

 Among patients hospitalized for heart failure (HF) with reduced left ventricular ejection fraction (LVEF; a measure of how well the left ventricle of the heart pumps with each contraction), initiation of the medication aliskiren in addition to standard therapy did not reduce cardiovascular death or HF rehospitalization at 6 or 12 months after discharge, according to a study published online by JAMA.